DAWZayas/apppet/README.md

 ## Licensing

-ProFitOro is licensed under the Apache License, Version 2.0.
+AppPet is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.